betterchen/betterchen.github.io/_posts/2020-01-17-dont-forget.md

 tags: [document]
 comments: true
 ---
-Human brain is primitive and wired by instant stimuli as if the cause and rest of it doesn't matter.
-I started this blog, the moment I wrote down the last sentence, the excitment came and I feel fulfilled.
+Human brain is primitive and wired by instant stimuli as if the reason and the rest of it doesn't matter.
+I started this blog, the moment I wrote down the last sentence, the excitment came and I felt fulfilled.
 I am far from fulfilling it.
-I remember where I'm heading to.
+Remember the reason.